Suhas26-05/Banking-App/README.md

 ---

 ## 🚀 Features
 - ➕ Create a new bank account
 - 📄 Retrieve account details by ID
 - 💰 Deposit money into an account
 - 💸 Withdraw money (with insufficient funds check)
 - 📋 Get all accounts
 - 🗑️ Delete an account
+- 📜 View all transactions of an account
+- 📈 Apply monthly interest to all accounts
 - ✅ Layered architecture with DTOs & Mappers

 ---